Meet the winemaker who claims he can make fracking cleaner

 Amid the rolling hills about 100 miles north of Montevideo along the windy Atlantic coast, he built Colinas de Garzon Olive Oil mill and Bodega Garzon Winery, its elite Club Garzon community, and the brand-new PGA Preferred Tajamares Golf Club.

-“Each of the industries I try have a special story,” Bulgheroni tells Fast Company as he stands in front of a conference room window overlooking the sprawling vineyards that yield Garzon’s unique and award-winning Malzon and Balasto vintages.
+“Each of the industries I try have a special story,” Bulgheroni tells Fast Company as he stands in front of a conference room window overlooking the sprawling vineyards that yield Garzon’s unique and award-winning Marselan and Balasto vintages.
 “My main passion is the oil business.
 I’ve been in it for 53 years.
 I know the different wells by number and the different production areas by name because I’ve always been interested in the details–as opposed to studying only the strategic elements.”

 “I believe that in order to understand a business, you must work within it and understand how it works from day one.
 That idea interconnects all of my interests–with the oil, with the wine.
 But it’s all a matter of devoting time to each, because that is the resource that’s most difficult to manage.”